 Turn it into a pop!

 Since large containers of organic greek full-fat yogurt aren’t available in my area, I simply make my own!
 It’s actually really easy and saves me money too since plain yogurt is typically less expensive and comes in larger value-sizes!
-The brand we’ve been using is Stoneyfield and Mia adores it!
-She's also a huge fan of Siggi’s strawberry yogurt but since it's fat-free, we only use it as a treat.
+The brand we’ve been using is Stonyfield and Mia adores it!
+Cabot’s full-fat Greek yogurt has been a raging hit and she’s also a fan of Siggi’s strawberry yogurt tubes, but since they’re fat-free, we only use it as an on-the-go treat.
 As always, consult your pediatrician to see what’s right for your baby!

 The recipe, as written, makes around 4-5 cups of green monster magic.
 I barely have enough pop molds to contain it all!
 Alas, it’s easier for me to make big batches of food all at once so I don’t have to constantly make it.
 Leftovers green monster yogurt will keep for four days in the fridge and for a few months in the freezer.
 It also makes a great mix-in for smoothies, so treat yourself to a giant smoothie loaded with fresh fruit and vegetables!
 Parents need healthy fuel too!
 That being said, if you don’t feel like dealing with leftovers, simply halve the recipe and you’re good to go! xo